Maurice Barlow

-Maurice Barlow (10 May 1850 — 22 April 1935) was an Irish international rugby union player.
+Maurice Barlow (10 May 1850 — 22 April 1935) was an Irish international rugby union player.He also represented the New South Wales (NSW) side in Australia in 1882.

-Born in Dublin, Barlow played rugby for Wanderers was gained his only Ireland cap as a forward in the team's inaugural international match, against England at The Oval in 1875.
+Born in Dublin, Barlow played rugby for Wanderers was gained his only Ireland cap as a forward in the team's inaugural international match, against England at The Oval in February 1875.
 Barlow emigrated to Australia three weeks after his Ireland cap.

+Employed as a surveyor, Barlow immediately took up rugby in Sydney with the Wallaroo FC where he had a long career extending well into the 1880s.
+In 1877 he was joined at the Wallaroos by fellow 1875 Ireland representative player Henry Deane Walsh.

-Employed as a surveyor, Barlow continued to play rugby and represented New South Wales in their second ever interstate fixture against Queensland in 1882.
+In his final season Barlow represented NSW (now Waratahs) in their second ever interstate fixture against Queensland (now Reds) in 1882.